United States

 A short introduction, your site URL, and what you’re trying to achieve.
 If it’s a fit, we’ll book a 30-minute call.

-The United States is the largest and most mature SEO market on the planet.
-Projected US digital ad spend for 2026 sits at $413 billion, roughly six times the UK market.
-The competitive density reflects that, and so does the reward for doing the work well.
+The United States is the largest and most mature SEO market in the world.
+US digital ad spend reached $294.6 billion in 2025 (IAB/PwC full-year report), several multiples of the UK market by spend.
+The competitive density tracks that scale, and so does the upside on well-executed work.

 Chapter 01 · The scale of the American market

 The United States is the single largest digital advertising market in the world.
-IAB's 2026 Outlook Study forecasts US digital ad spend at $413 billion, growing 14.2% year-over-year.
-Search alone accounts for 41.4% of US digital ad revenue, which puts the US paid-search market somewhere north of $170 billion, larger than the entire advertising market of most other countries.
-That is the scale context every US business competes inside, whether they realize it or not.
+The IAB/PwC Internet Advertising Revenue Report for full-year 2025 puts US digital ad revenue at $294.6 billion, growing 13.9% year-over-year.
+Search accounts for 38.8% of US digital ad revenue, with the US paid-search market at $114.2 billion, larger than the total advertising market of most other countries.
+That is the scale context inside which every US business competes for organic visibility.

-North America represents 33.9% of the global SEO services market, approximately $31.4 billion of the $108 billion global SEO spend, per Mordor Intelligence's 2026 sizing.
-The US alone accounts for roughly 79% of North American SEO spend, so we are talking about a $25 billion US SEO industry.
-That market supports tens of thousands of agencies, hundreds of thousands of freelance operators, and a dense ecosystem of tooling and training.
-It also supports an unusually wide range of pricing, from $99/month shops to $50,000/month enterprise engagements, because the demand at every price point is real.
+North America represents 33.9% of the global SEO services market, approximately $25.4 billion of the $74.9 billion global SEO market, per Mordor Intelligence's 2025 sizing (with the market forecast to reach $84 billion in 2026).
+The US alone accounts for roughly 79% of North American SEO spend, putting the US SEO industry on the order of $20 billion.
+That market supports a large agency landscape, a sizeable freelance operator population, and a dense tooling and training ecosystem.
+It also supports a wide range of pricing, from low-cost monthly products through enterprise engagements that run into the tens of thousands per month.

 Generative search and the $7 billion GEO market

-The Generative Engine Optimization (GEO) services market was valued at $886 million in 2024 and is projected to reach $7.32 billion by 2031.
-JPMorgan Chase has publicly predicted that traditional search traffic could decline 25% by 2026 as conversational answer engines capture a meaningful portion of informational queries.
+The Generative Engine Optimization (GEO) services market was valued at $886 million in 2024 and is projected to reach $7.32 billion by 2031 (Valuates Reports).
+Gartner predicted in 2024 that traditional search engine volume would drop 25% by 2026 as AI chatbots and virtual agents capture a meaningful portion of informational queries.
 Whether that decline materializes at that scale is debatable; the direction of travel is not.
 Every serious US SEO engagement in 2026 needs to plan for a future where AI Overviews, ChatGPT Search, and Perplexity capture an increasing share of top-of-funnel informational search, and commercial, local, and branded search become proportionally more valuable.

 Chapter 02 · The metro-level reality